matthewianryan/grounded-art/docs/pages/posts.md

 The posts feed is a page that presents recent art content from across Cape Town: exhibitions, openings, events, and gallery posts.

+## Feed items

+Feed items are events and posts.
+They are not required to have a physical location.
+They can come from galleries, and also from creatives, curators, and artists who have no physical space, linking to a digital presence such as a website or a social profile.
+A feed item can optionally be tied to a physical location, in which case it cross-links to that gallery's node on the map.

 ## How it is populated

 The feed is populated in two ways: